 The Millennium Challenge Corporation believes that the key to unleashing growth in its partner countries is through active engagement and collaboration with the private sector.

 MCC’s Advisory Council was created to provide a platform for systematic engagement with the private sector.
-The Council’s industry expertise, insights and technical recommendations help to inform our work and deepen public and private sector partnerships for greater leverage and impact in reducing global poverty.
+The Advisory Council’s industry expertise, insights and technical recommendations help to inform our work and deepen public and private sector partnerships for greater leverage and impact in reducing global poverty.

 The Role of the MCC Advisory Council

 The Advisory Council is an interdisciplinary group of advisors that provides MCC with a vehicle for receiving external feedback from the private sector.
 Members offer insight on innovations in infrastructure, technology and sustainability; perceived risks and opportunities in MCC partner countries; and new financing mechanisms for developing country contexts – all of which help MCC remain at the cutting edge of international development.

 The Advisory Council discusses operational-level work in MCC’s country portfolio, including but not limited to:

 - Cutting edge technologies related to financing and information and communications technology (ICT) employed in emerging markets;